groucho75/CodeIgniter-CSRF-urls/README.md

 CI gives you a default protection when submitting forms.
 This helper helps you to protect the links of yhe site from attacks.

-In an admin area of your site you can have a button that deletes an item.
+In the admin area of your site you could have a button that deletes an item.
 The url can be like:

 `/index.php/admin/delete/item/1`